‘The Conqueror: Hollywood Fallout’: Death After a Movie Wrap

 Multiple Mediums

-Narrated by British actress Sophie Okonedo, Mr. Nunez employs a myriad of visual mediums to paint a vivid picture of what happened to the cast and crew, and the residents after shooting stopped.
+Narrated by British actress Sophie Okonedo, Mr. Nunez’s film employs a myriad of visual mediums to paint a vivid picture of what happened to the cast and crew, and the residents after shooting stopped.
 “Fallout” seems to cover every possible opinion, circumstance, and angle.
-The documentary mixed excerpts and outtakes from the movie with a stash of other material—period civilian snapshots and home movies, publicity stills, modern-day interviews of the survivors and their descendants, and storyboard animation of Hughes.
+The documentary mixes excerpts and outtakes from the movie with a stash of other material—period civilian snapshots and home movies, publicity stills, modern-day interviews of the survivors and their descendants, and storyboard animation of Hughes.

-According to the film, 100 nuclear bombs were exploded in the region between 1951 and 1962 which begs the question: Why?
+According to the film, 100 nuclear bombs were exploded in the region between 1951 and 1962, which begs the question: Why?
 How many times does a weapon need to be tested before its efficiency (and potential side effects) can be determined?
-It only took one for J. Robert Oppenheimer to figure out that mystery.
+It took only one for J. Robert Oppenheimer to figure out that mystery.

-After Powell died in 1963, Hughes spent upwards to $12 million to acquire all known prints of the film.
+After Powell died in 1963, Hughes spent upwards of $12 million to acquire all known prints of the film.
 He was able to keep it out of circulation until Universal bought the rights back in 1979 after his death.

 Areas covered by the Radiation Exposure Compensation Program.
 Department of Justice.
 (Public Domain)